 AnIML uses two logical layers, the AnIML Core and AnIML Technique Definitions.
 Each is described by an XML Schema, the Core Schema and the Technique Schema.

 The AnIML Core provides a universal container for arbitrary analytical data.
 This container is very flexible: it accepts name–value pairs, hierarchies and multidimensional data sets to represent actual data.
 It also gives you mechanisms for organizing your data into samples and experiments.
 Every AnIML document is an XML file governed by the Core Schema.

 AnIML Technique Definitions

-A Technique Definition describes how to use the Core to record experiments of a particular scientific discipline.
-Like a digital blueprint, it defines how the data need to be structured and labeled.
-This description is machine-readable: Technique Definitions are simple XML documents, governed by the Technique Schema.
+A Technique Definition describes how to use the Core to record experiments in a particular scientific discipline.
+Like a digital blueprint, it defines how your data must be structured and labeled.
+This description is machine readable: Technique Definitions are simple XML documents, governed by the Technique Schema.

-AnIML Technique Extensions
+AnIML Technique EXTENSIONS

 Sometimes, the fields defined in a Technique Definition aren’t sufficient to characterize certain experiments.
 Perhaps an instrument might be able to measure additional parameters, or users might need to store extra information about a sample.
 You can accommodate the necessary additional fields with a Technique Extension.

 A Technique Extension defines which fields should be added to a technique and how they should be structured.
 Because the Technique Extension is a machine-readable XML document, your software can discover these additional fields programmatically.
 This extends the standard without breaking AnIML’s compatibility with existing applications.